-On restart, you will see the following screen.
+On the restart, you will see the following screen.

 If you are dual-booting it, you will be greeted with the following screen.
 If Windows 10 is the only operating system on your computer, you may be taken to the log in screen directly.